 Who Should Attend?

-$800 per person.
-The fee includes all course materials, parking, and breakfast at each of the 16 sessions.
-Class size is limited.
+$1,020 per person includes all course materials, parking and breakfast at each of the 16 sessions.
 Prospective participants are encouraged to include a letter of support from their supervisor with their application.
 Each participant who completes at least 13 of the 16 sessions will receive a framed certificate.

-Optional academic credit is available to participants who wish to enroll for three credit hours at an additional cost based on Wichita State University tuition and fees.
+Optional academic credit is available to participants who wish to enroll for 3 credit hours at an additional cost based on Wichita State University tuition and fees.
 Academic credit will require written assignments in addition to the participation in the MiniMPA workshops.
-For more information, contact Gayle Martin at 316-978-6541.

-Enrollment in the MiniMPA is limited and subject to admission requirements.
-Contact Gayle Martin for more information.
+Enrollment is limited and subject to admission requirements.